NExTplusplus/TCR/README.md

-# DCR
+# TCR
-Code for Deep Conversational Recommender in Travel
+Code for Topic-Guided Conversational Recommender in Multi-Domain

 The train and test interface is defined in main.py under the /model folder